Building hope brick by brick – Christine's story

 Creating a special Sun-flowering brick

-Inspired by the Oak Cancer Centre appeal’s, ‘building hope, brick by brick’ messaging, M&S has created a beautiful sun-flowering brick which will be sold online as part of a bundle together with a bunch of seasonal flowers.
-Currently, you can buy your brick together with a colourful display of tulips.
+Inspired by the Oak Cancer Centre appeal’s, ‘building hope, brick by brick’ messaging, M&S has created a beautiful sun-flowering brick which was sold online as part of a bundle together with a bunch of seasonal flowers.
+These sun-flowering bricks have now sold out.

 ‘A clinical trial gave me hope’ - Christine's story